lostjared/Code.Crunch.JavaScript/README.md

 - Eliminates unnecessary whitespace, including double spaces.
 - Skips empty lines and space characters before comments.

+## Known Issues
+- when you have // within a string under certain conditions it will cause the text to be unaligned

 ## Usage

 1. Open the `index.html` file in your web browser.